 FYI: God commanded the Israelites to eat bread without yeast or leaven (Deut.
 16) on Passover.
 It reminds us that the Israelites had to leave Egypt in a hurry, but it also has other symbolism.
 Yeast and fermentation is associated with corruption.
 Christ said the bread was his body broken for us.
 His body was without corruption or sin.

-Thursday: Jesus washed the disciple’s feet, celebrated Passover and gave new meaning to the meal with first communion.
-He prayed in the garden and taken by Roman soldiers.
+Thursday: Jesus washed the disciple’s feet, celebrated Passover and gave new meaning to the meal with the first communion.
+He prayed in the garden and was taken by Roman soldiers.

 Read: About the last supper (Matt.
 26:17–30).

 - Host a Passover Seder dinner.

 Passover Seder for beginners

 Host a Passover meal!
 Passover is not a commandment to Christians as it was for Old Testament Jews.
 It is a free choice to celebrate Christ’s fulfillment of prophesy.